Common Boiler Water Problems

 • Boiler inhibitors: These are all-in-one packages of chemicals that treat the boiler water to control pH, stop foaming, prevent corrosion and protect against scale and pitting.

-• Chemicals to control pH: Keeping the pH of the boiler water is essential to preventing scale and pitting.
+• Chemicals to control pH: Keeping the pH of the boiler water is essential for preventing scale and pitting.

 • Scale prevention: Scale prevention requires chemically balancing the water to prevent scale solid deposition.